 - You get a unique view of Machu Picchu

-The INC ( Instituto Nacional de Cultura) as per usual have rebuilt some of these “ ruins”.
+The INC ( Instituto Nacional de Cultura) as per usual has rebuilt some of these “ ruins”.
 But if you look around the back you will see plenty more hidden amongst the thick vegetation in a still unrestored state.
-Personally I think it adds to the romance if you can still see ruins lost to the jungle, rather than perfectly reconstructed buildings everywhere.
+It adds to the romance if you can still see ruins lost to the jungle, rather than perfectly reconstructed buildings everywhere.

-Salkantay mountain is all that a mountain should be, a fierce towering pyramid The night sky is stunning, you can watch shooting stars fall to earth, and pick out Andean constellations such as the llama, the frog, the southern cross, as well as more traditional western ones.
+Salkantay mountain is all that a mountain should be, a fierce towering pyramid.
+The night sky is stunning: you can watch shooting stars fall to earth, and pick out Andean constellations such as the llama, the frog, the southern cross, as well as more traditional western ones.
 Condors soar above your head up to the pass, then a day later the air is filled with the screech of parakeets.
-And you get to meet some fantastic local people such as Fredy at whose coffee plantation we camp on Day 3.
-His hilarious coffee demonstration and warm welcome is worth the journey alone.0
+And you get to meet some fantastic local people such as Fredy at whose coffee plantation we camp at on Day 3.
+His hilarious coffee demonstration and the warm welcome are worth the journey alone.